 Replacing brake pads is a relatively easy process that takes approximately one to two hours per axle.
 It involves removing the lug nuts, wheels, caliper fasteners, and calipers in order to remove and replace the pads.
 See the Advance Auto Parts blog for step-by-step instructions on how to install brake pads and brake shoes.
 Be sure to follow these best practices when changing pads:

-When it comes to choosing between metallic and ceramic pads, it’s best to replace your pads with the same type your manufacturer originally installed.
-Don’t upgrade pads without checking with your manufacturer.
+When it comes to choosing between metallic and ceramic pads, it's best to replace your pads with the same type your manufacturer originally installed.
+Don't upgrade pads without checking with your manufacturer.
 As far as picking brake pad brands, choose a brand whose standard pads perform well in tests.
+All 4 brake pads should be replaced at once to keep wear even throughout the vehicle.

 Are there any preventive steps I can take to extend the life of my brake pads?